Everyone knows how much life is going to change once you have kids.

 Full time nursery school for one child in Zurich costs between CHF 2500 and CHF 3000 per child per month.

-There are some state subsidised nurseries.
+There are some state subsidized nurseries.
 The waiting lists are 3 years long in some cases and if you both work and are above a certain income threshold you don't qualify.
 95% of the people I know where both parents work go private.
-And no, I don't know any uber wealthy crowds.
+And no, I don't know an incredible number of ultra wealthy families.

 The situation gets probably worse when children reach the 5 year old mark, kindergarten age.
-If you made it till there you can finally enjoy a state subsidised school.
+If you made it till there you can finally enjoy a state subsidized school.